The 10 Best Freediving Books

 Deep: Freediving, Renegade Science, and What the Ocean Tells Us About Ourselves by James Nestor

 This one is an exciting non-fiction narrative book written by James Nester, a journalist and a prolific writer.
 It takes us into the ocean world, allows us to meet its unique inhabitants, and introduces the incredible world of freediving.
 Experienced freedivers may find it a little shallow and hyped-up, but those who are just getting started will find many interesting facts.
-The book is full of sincere admiration that the author feels from meeting freedivers for ordinary people’s unthinkable abilities.
+The book is full of sincere admiration, which the author feels from meeting freedivers for ordinary people’s unthinkable abilities.
 It is written in vivid language and easy to read, almost in one breath.

 Deep by James Nestor